scytherswings/Plex-Board/README.md

 Rails can probably run on 512MB of RAM fine and CPU usage will vary.
 You can probably get away with a single core, but dual core may run smoother.

+It will run on the original Raspberry Pi which is pretty neat.

 ## Install Instructions
 ##### Development branch status: